fanzheng10/HiDeF/README.md

 Other auxiliary parameters are explained in the supplemental material of the manuscript (to be provided soon).

 #### Outputs
-`$out.nodes`: A file describing the content (nodes in the input network) of each community `$out.edges`: A file describing the parent-child relationships of communities in the hierarchy.
+`$out.nodes`: A file describing the content (nodes in the input network) of each community.
+`$out.edges`: A file describing the parent-child relationships of communities in the hierarchy.
 The parent communities are in the 1st column and the children communities are in the 2nd column.
 `$out.gml`: A file in the GML format that can be opened in Cytoscape.